Volley Aalst

 Volley Lindemans Aalst (formerly known as Asse-Lennik and VC Lennik) is a volleyball club based in Aalst, Belgium.

 The first squad currently plays in the Lotto Volley League, the highest level of Belgian men's volleyball.
 The club has won the league twice.

 The team has played several times in the Challenge Cup, formerly known as CEV Cup.
+It reached the Challenge Cup finals in the 2025-26 season.

 The club's colours are orange, often combined with white or black.
 Their current title sponsor Lindemans has been partnered with the club since 2015.